ivan-guerra/programmador.com/src/content/blog/personal-software.md

 Large language models have reduced the cost of _writing_ software to almost nothing*.

-I'm writing this blog, using a CMS built on top of [Astro](https://astro.build/), that I built with Claude Fable 15 minutes ago.
+I'm writing this blog, using a [home-grown CMS](https://github.com/jumploops/.com#admin-editor-admin) built on top of [Astro](https://astro.build/), that I built with Claude Fable 15 minutes ago.

 The existing solutions didn't fit my needs, and building the markdown editor -> deploy pipeline was faster than importing and dealing with the contraints of an existing system.